Book of Job: Epilogue

+Additions to Job

+Among other alterations to the Book of Job, the Septuagint features an extended epilogue.
+Continuing from the end of 42:17, the Greek edition confirms that Job will be resurrected with the righteous.
+The addition further identifies Job with Jobab in Genesis, the great-grandson of Esau and a king of Edom.
+Furthermore, Eliphaz in the story of Job is identified as Esau's firstborn son, Eliphaz, and the king of Taiman; Baldad is noted as the ruler of the Sauchites, and Sophar is noted as the king of the Minneans.

+The addition contains several parallels with the writings of Aristeas the Exegete, quoted by Alexander Polyhistor who in turn was quoted in Eusebius in Praeparatio Evangelica 9.25.1-4.

 Composition

 Authorship, language, texts

 The character Job appears in the 6th-century BCE Book of Ezekiel as an exemplary righteous man of antiquity, and the author of the Book of Job has apparently chosen this legendary hero for his parable.
-Scholars generally agree that it was written between the 7th and 4th centuries BCE, with the 6th century BCE as the most likely period for various reasons.
-The anonymous author was almost certainly an Israelite, although the story is set outside Israel, in southern Edom or northern Arabia, and makes allusion to places as far apart as Mesopotamia and Egypt.
+The language of the Book of Job, combining post-Babylonian Hebrew and Aramaic influences, indicates it was composed during the Persian period (540–330 BCE), with the poet using Hebrew in a learned, literary manner.
+The anonymous author was almost certainly an Israelite—although the story is set outside Israel, in southern Edom or northern Arabia—and alludes to places as far apart as Mesopotamia and Egypt.
+Despite the Israelite origins, it appears that the Book of Job was composed in a time in which wisdom literature was common but not acceptable to Judean sensibilities (i.e., during the Babylonian exile and shortly thereafter).

-Religious views on authorship can vary, but historically Moses has been seen as having written the Book of Job.
-This view is given in the Jewish Talmud, and was also held by the medieval Jewish philosopher Saadia Gaon.
-Modern Christians have sometimes agreed with the Jewish tradition, while other Christian believers have speculated that Elihu, Solomon, Ezra, or even Job himself may have written the book.
+The speeches of Elihu differ in style from the rest of the book, and neither God nor Job appear to take any note of what he has said; as a result, it is widely believed that Elihu's speeches are a later addition by another author.

-The language of Job stands out for its conservative spelling and for its exceptionally large number of words and forms not found elsewhere in the Bible.
-Many later scholars down to the 20th century looked for an Aramaic, Arabic or Edomite original, but a close analysis suggests that the foreign words and foreign-looking forms are literary affectations designed to lend authenticity to the book's distant setting and give it a foreign flavor.
+The language of Job stands out for its conservative spelling and exceptionally large number of words and word forms not found elsewhere in the Bible.
+Many later scholars, down to the 20th century, have looked for an Aramaic, Arabic, or Edomite origin, but a close analysis suggests that the foreign words and foreign-looking forms are literary affectations designed to lend authenticity to the book's distant setting and give it a foreign flavor.